batmac/ccat/README.md

         filterUTF8: remove non-utf8
         jsonpath: a jsonpath expression to apply (on $, with all ',' replaced by '|', all ':' replaced by '£')
         removeANSI: remove ANSI codes
+    plugin:
+        yaegi: a yaegi script to apply (path as first argument, symbol as second argument)

 ('X:Y' means X is an argument with default value Y)
 ```